Wood Rot for Your Raised Garden Plot

 Practiced in German and Eastern European societies for hundreds of years, hugelkultur utilizes just three ingredients—like nature—to create an incredibly fertile environment for gardening: wood, soil and mulch.

 Brought to North America by Sepp Holzer, an Austrian permaculture expert, this natural form of gardening is becoming increasingly popular because of its nature-friendly, low maintenance, commons sense approach to permaculture gardening.
 2)https://en.wikipedia.org/wiki/H%C3%BCgelkultur

 We started a couple hugelkultur beds last year, and were impressed enough that we’re planning for more.
 It’s perfect for us because we live in the woods with ample access to hugel bed makings, and some of our garden areas are rocky with poor soil.
 We also lead very busy lives running multiple businesses, so this low maintenance gardening method is a perfect fit for us.
 We’re eager to see if we’ll have less trouble with moles in the hugelkultur because they sure tore up some of our row beds this past season.
 3)https://www.gardensall.com/the-ultimate-raised-garden-bed-permaculture-with-hugelkultur/

 Our hugelkultur beds are our best producers so far.

-Here’s a small illustration to help get your head into the concept if it’s new to you, and we share these in larger and crisper formatting on the last page as well.
+Here’s a small illustration to help get your head into the concept if it’s new to you (sharper visuals of these appear below).